 Becoming an ACEAP Ambassador

 Who may apply?
-U.S. citizens and permanent residents who are amateur astronomers, K through college formal and informal educators who teach astronomy as part of their curriculum or program, or planetarium educators may apply to ACEAP.
+Anyone may apply for the four positions fully supported by your institution and/or personal funding.
+This includes US as well as non-US citizens, regardless of geographic location.
+The remaining six slots are restricted to U.S. citizens and permanent residents who are amateur astronomers, K through college formal and informal educators who teach astronomy as part of their curriculum or program, planetarium educators, or those working in the area of astronomy communications.

 If selected, what can you expect?
-A total of nine ambassadors will be selected each year from across the U.S. and its territories.
+A total of 10 ambassadors will be selected this year from across the U.S. and its territories.
 Throughout late winter and early spring, Ambassadors will attend a series of virtual meetings and online training to prepare them for the expedition.

 What are my obligations as an ACEAP Ambassador?